anishdsk/Learning-Log/README.md

       - Administrator privileges are held by me
       - Created within a virtual environment
       - Deployed to Heroku

-## Running Locally:
-      - Clone the repo into a directory
-      - Make sure Python is already installed and added to PATH on your computer

-      - Install dependencies using pip
-            - "pip install django"
-            - "pip install django-heroku"
-            - "pip install djang-bootstrap4"

-      - Optional but recommended:
-            - Please get a new Django key if possible
-            - Now update the key value in learning_log/settings.py

-      - Wile in the directory and with the command line open, type in "python manage.py migrate"
-      - Now type in "python manage.py runserver" while in the same directory
-      - After running the above command, one of the outputted lines will have the URL
-      - Copy/paste the URL into a browser and start using the web-app locally

 ## Images:
 ### Homepage
 ![](images/home_page.PNG)